oroinc/documentation/user/back-office/marketing/marketing-campaigns/index.rst

 .. image:: /user/img/marketing/marketing/marketing_campaign_share.png
    :alt: The sharing settings popup of a marketing campaign

-4. Type in the username in the *Share with* field, or search for the necessary user: click |IcBars|, find the person you need, select the check box next to their name, and click **Add**.
+4. Type in the username in the *Share with* field, or search for the necessary user: click |IcBars|, find the person you need, select the checkbox next to their name, and click **Add**.

 The **Already shared with** section gets automatically populated with the person you have added.